Trump remark draws sharp reactions from UN, Haiti, Africa

 The comments were directed at people from Haiti, El Salvador, Honduras and African countries during bipartisan talks on immigration that were held inside the White House.

-The president added that the U.S. should admit more people from countries like Norway, the Post reported.
+The president added that the U.S. should admit more people from countries like Norway, the Washington Post reported.

 The White House responded with a statement, but did not deny Trump had made the comments.